Michalaq/ChromosomeVisualizer/README.md

 Documentation
 -------------

-The official location for the online documentation is https://sites.google.com/view/qchromosome4dstudio.
+The official project website is located at http://regulomics.mimuw.edu.pl/wp/qcv/.
+There you will find plenty of additional materials (reference manual, quick tutorial) and supplementary files.

 Credits
 -------

-Application is based on prototype written by Maciej Baranowski, Piotr Dulikowski, Bartosz Michalak and Bartłomiej Zawalski under supervision of Bartosz Wilczyński and Irina Tuszyńska from Regulomics.
-Present release version was developed and maintained by Bartłomiej Zawalski.
+Application is based on proof of concept written by Maciej Baranowski, Piotr Dulikowski, Bartosz Michalak and Bartłomiej Zawalski under supervision of Bartosz Wilczyński, Irina Tuszyńska and Paweł Bednarz from Regulomics.
+Present release version was developed and maintained by **Bartłomiej Zawalski** under supervision of **Bartosz Wilczyński** and **Irina Tuszyńska**.